Event model

 For default values, see the documentation for the corresponding application.

-For example, the following query returns events where the index is main
+For example, search for events where the index is main

 and the source type is not otel